isomerpages/moe-bendemeersec/_resources-for-student-n-parent/Book Lists.md

 variant: markdown
 description: ""
 ---
-The booklists for 2024 has been emailed to all students via their student iCON.
-They have also been sent out to all parents via PG.

-Parents and students may also download the booklist from the links below:
+Parents and students may download the book lists for 2024 from the links below:

 Booklists for 2024